kitspace/kitspace/oshcamp2016/notes.md

 1.
     - Here to talk about a website I made called Kitnic which is for sharing electronic projects.
-    - Slides are available at the address printed there .
+    - Slides are available at the address printed there
 1.
-    - My work in this  idea began quite a few years ago now.
-    - I was working for a startup making a strange musical device.
-    - As with startups often, and me being straight out of Uni I wasn't being paid that well
-    - I was designing PCBs and wanted my colleagues to buy the parts
-    - Retailers all have separate ways to add parts but I wanted to give my colleague a list of parts and they could buy it at whatever retailer
+    - It seems like we are living in the beginnings of a golden age of open hardware
+    - People are sharing  more and more projects online
+    - GitHub
+        - 3000 Kicad Projects
+        - 7000 Eagle Projects
+    - Over 9000 shared projects shared on OshPark
+    - And that's not counting the Hackaday.io projects, the blogs and forums
+    - We want to process all these different ways of sharing making and sharing electronic projects
 1.
-    - How hard could it be?
+    - But some of the most interesting projects are simultaneously brilliant and useless.
 1.
+    - We have all these different ways of making and sharing things
+1.
+    - And we want to get a board out of it
+1.
+    - And we want the right parts ordered
+1.
+    - So this is my primitive meat grinder.
+    - A browser extension that allows you to easily purchase an re-purchase electronic parts
+    - And a site to share your complete projects with others
+1.
+    - The extension's purpose is to automate what you do on these retailer sites when you buy parts
+    - So far it works with Digikey, Mouser, RS, Newark, Farnell/Element14
+1.
+    - The reason this has to be a browser extension is that it's generally accepted good practice to not allow other websites to change things in your shopping carts.
+1.
-    - Well it turns out the retailer websites don't really have APIs and are really not geared towards automating this process.
+    - It turns out the retailer websites don't really have APIs and are really not geared towards automating this process.
     - This is a request you have to send to add something to the Mouser cart.
-    - I wanted to make a browser extension that could drive these sites.
     - I thought, well this is never going to work, but it might.
 1.
     - The only way it will work is if I thoroughly test it across countries and retailers.
     - Turns out this was a good approach and I am able to keep up with changes the retailers make to their sites fairly easily.
 1.
-    - This was the result.
+    - This is what working with the extension looks like
     - An extension that links a spreadsheet with your retailer shopping cart.
     - You copy and paste into it.
     - And you copy out of it back into your spreadsheet.
     - You can drive the retailer sites this way
 1.
-    - I called it the 1-click BOM extension
     - It's available for Chrome and Firefox
     - Takes in tab-separated values, this is the clipboard format of spreadsheets
     - Supports 5 retailers